#LocalFoodieFriday: Vinaigrette Salad Kitchen

 Y’all, I messed up.

-Having grown to FOUR Lexington locations, Vinaigrette Salad Kitchen decided in April of this year to expand east to Louisville.
+Having grown to FOUR Lexington locations, Vinaigrette Salad Kitchen decided in April of this year to expand west to Louisville.
 Their base of operations?
 Hurstbourne Lane, right across the street from my bae Lucky’s Market.
 That’s right y’all.
 Right in the heart of the East End.

 Growing up in the East End, I was kind of disappointed that I ended up moving back here after college.
 The “hip and trendy” places are all closer to downtown, as are the majority of local businesses.
 But living so far from the life of the city just motivates me more to support local places that choose to locate a little further out.
 Vinaigrette is a blessing in that sense.
 The location is perfect for me to pop over after doing some grocery shopping, and I feel like a health god after buying organic produce and finishing the afternoon errands with a salad tbh.